 Best Screen Protector for iPad Pro: Our Picks 2019

 The iPad Pro’s glass screen is stunning, but sometimes it can stun you with the glare from nearby light as well.
 This screen protector works two jobs, eliminating glare and protecting you from damage.
-It features dark edges to match your iPad instead of clear.

 - Offers anti-glare coating to help ease your eyes, and is designed to go on bubble-free.

 - Also offers the ability to be washed and reapplied.

 - The colored edges help it blend in better with your iPad.

 - It’s not tempered glass, so you have less drop protection.